junxit/us-congress-bills-110/bill.md

 - **(a)** *Applicability* This section applies in the case of any individual who, as of the date of the enactment of this Act, is an officer or employee of the Government Accountability Office, excluding—
   - **(1)** an officer or employee described in subparagraph (A), (B), or (C) of section 4(c)(1); and
   - **(2)** an officer or employee who received both a 2.6 percent pay increase in January 2006 and a 2.4 percent pay increase in February 2007.
-- **(b)** *Pay increase defined* For purposes of this section, the term pay increase, as used with respect to a year, means the total increase in rates of basic pay taking effect under sections 731(b) and 732(c)(3) of title 31, United States Code, in such year.
+- **(b)** *Pay increase defined* For purposes of this section, the term pay increase, as used with respect to an officer or employee in connection with a year, means the total increase in the rate of basic pay (expressed as a percentage) of such officer or employee, taking effect under sections 731(b) and 732(c)(3) of title 31, United States Code, in such year.
 - **(c)** *Prospective effect* Effective with respect to pay for service performed in any pay period beginning after the end of the 3-month period beginning on the date of the enactment of this Act (or such earlier date as the Comptroller General may specify), the rate of basic pay for each individual to whom this section applies shall be determined as if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, subject to subsection (e).
-- **(d)** *Payment for earlier periods* Not later than 4 months after the date of the enactment of this Act, the Comptroller General shall pay to each individual whose rate of basic pay is adjusted in accordance with subsection (c) a lump-sum payment.
+- **(d)** *Lump-sum payment* Not later than 6 months after the date of the enactment of this Act, the Comptroller General shall, subject to the availability of appropriations, pay to each individual to whom this section applies a lump-sum payment.
 Subject to subsection (e), such lump-sum payment shall be equal to—
-  - **(1)** the total amount of basic pay that would have been paid to the individual, for service performed during the period beginning on the effective date of the pay increase for 2006 and ending on the day before the effective date of the pay adjustment under subsection (c), if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, minus
+  - **(1)** the total amount of basic pay that would have been paid to the individual, for service performed during the period beginning on the effective date of the pay increase for 2006 and ending on the day before the effective date of the pay adjustment under subsection (c) (or, if earlier, the date on which the individual retires or otherwise ceases to be employed by the Government Accountability Office), if such individual had received both a 2.6 percent pay increase for 2006 and a 2.4 percent pay increase for 2007, minus
   - **(2)** the total amount of basic pay that was in fact paid to the individual for service performed during the period described in paragraph (1).
 - **(e)** *Conditions* Nothing in subsection (c) or (d) shall be considered to permit or require—
-  - **(1)** the payment of any rate (or lump-sum amount based on a rate) for any pay period, to the extent that that rate would be (or would have been) inconsistent with the limitation that applies (or that applied) with respect to such pay period under section 732(c)(2) of title 31, United States Code; or
+  - **(1)** the payment of any rate (or lump-sum amount based on a rate) for any pay period, to the extent that such rate would be (or would have been) inconsistent with the limitation that applies (or that applied) with respect to such pay period under section 732(c)(2) of title 31, United States Code; or
-  - **(2)** the payment of any rate or amount based on the pay increase for 2006 or 2007 (as the case may be), if the performance of the officer or employee involved was not at a satisfactory level, as determined by the Comptroller General under paragraph (3) of section 732(c) of such title 31 for purposes of the adjustment under such paragraph for that year.
+  - **(2)** the payment of any rate or amount based on the pay increase for 2006 or 2007 (as the case may be), if—
+    - **(A)** the performance of the officer or employee involved was not at a satisfactory level, as determined by the Comptroller General under paragraph (3) of section 732(c) of such title 31 for purposes of the adjustment under such paragraph for that year; or
+    - **(B)** the individual involved was not an officer or employee of the Government Accountability Office on the date as of which that increase took effect.
 - **(f)** *Retirement*
   - **(1)** *In general* The lump-sum payment paid under subsection (d) to an officer or employee shall, for purposes of any determination of the average pay (as defined by section 8331 or 8401 of title 5, United States Code) which is used to compute an annuity under subchapter III of chapter 83 or chapter 84 of such title—
     - **(A)** be treated as basic pay (as defined by section 8331 or 8401 of such title); and
     - **(B)** be allocated to the biweekly pay periods covered by subsection (d).
   - **(2)** *Contributions* Notwithstanding section 8334, 8422, 8423, or any other provision of title 5, United States Code, no employee or agency contribution shall be required for purposes of this subsection.
-- **(g)** *Availability of funds* Notwithstanding section 1502 of title 31, United States Code, or any other provision of law limiting the availability of funds to a given fiscal year, the unobligated balances of expired “Salaries and Expenses” appropriations of the Government Accountability Office are available to the Comptroller General for the purpose of making lump-sum payments under this section until such time as the expired appropriations accounts are closed and the appropriations are cancelled pursuant to section 1552 of such title.
-- **(h)** *Exclusive remedy* This section constitutes the exclusive remedy that any individuals to whom this section applies (as described in subsection (a)) have for any claim that they are owed any monies denied to them in the form of a pay increase for 2006 or 2007 under section 732(c)(3) of title 31, United States Code, or any other law.
+- **(g)** *Exclusive remedy* This section constitutes the exclusive remedy that any individuals to whom this section applies (as described in subsection (a)) have for any claim that they are owed any monies denied to them in the form of a pay increase for 2006 or 2007 under section 732(c)(3) of title 31, United States Code, or any other law.
 Notwithstanding any other provision of law, no court or administrative body, including the Government Accountability Office Personnel Appeals Board, shall have jurisdiction to entertain any civil action or other civil proceeding based on the claim of such individuals that they were due money in the form of a pay increase for 2006 or 2007 pursuant to such section 732(c)(3) or any other law.

 ## § 4.
-Lump-sum payment for certain merit pay
+Lump-sum payment for certain performance-based compensation

-- **(a)** *In general* Not later than 4 months after the date of the enactment of this Act, the Comptroller General shall pay to each qualified individual a lump-sum payment equal to the amount of merit pay such individual was denied for 2006, as determined under subsection (b).
+- **(a)** *In general* Not later than 6 months after the date of the enactment of this Act, the Comptroller General shall, subject to the availability of appropriations, pay to each qualified individual a lump-sum payment equal to the amount of performance-based compensation such individual was denied for 2006, as determined under subsection (b).
 - **(b)** *Amount* The amount payable to a qualified individual under this section shall be equal to—
-  - **(1)** the total amount of merit pay such individual would have earned for 2006 (determined by applying the Government Accountability Office’s performance-based compensation system under GAO Orders 2540.3 and 2540.4, as in effect for increases effective in 2006) if such individual had not had a salary equal to or greater than the maximum for such individual’s band (as further described in subsection (c)(2)), less
+  - **(1)** the total amount of performance-based compensation such individual would have earned for 2006 (determined by applying the Government Accountability Office’s performance-based compensation system under GAO Orders 2540.3 and 2540.4, as in effect in 2006) if such individual had not had a salary equal to or greater than the maximum for such individual’s band (as further described in subsection (c)(2)), less
-  - **(2)** the total amount of merit pay such individual in fact was paid in January 2006.
+  - **(2)** the total amount of performance-based compensation such individual was in fact granted, in January 2006, for that year.
 - **(c)** *Qualified individual* For purposes of this section, the term qualified individual means an individual who—
   - **(1)** as of the date of the enactment of this Act, is an officer or employee of the Government Accountability Office, excluding—
     - **(A)** an individual holding a position subject to section 732a or 733 of title 31, United States Code (disregarding section 732a(b) and 733(c) of such title);
     - **(B)** a Federal Wage System employee; and
     - **(C)** an individual participating in a development program under which such individual receives performance appraisals, and is eligible to receive permanent merit pay increases, more than once a year; and
   - **(2)** as of January 22, 2006, was a Band I staff member with a salary above the Band I cap, a Band IIA staff member with a salary above the Band IIA cap, or an administrative professional or support staff member with a salary above the cap for that individual’s pay band (determined in accordance with the orders cited in subsection (b)(1)).
-- **(d)** *Availability of funds* Notwithstanding section 1502 of title 31, United States Code, or any other provision of law limiting the availability of funds to a given fiscal year, the unobligated balances of expired “Salaries and Expenses” appropriations of the Government Accountability Office are available to the Comptroller General for the purpose of making lump-sum payments under this section until such time as the expired appropriations accounts are closed and the appropriations are cancelled pursuant to section 1552 of such title.
-- **(e)** *Exclusive remedy* This section constitutes the exclusive remedy that any officers and employees (as described in subsection (c)) have for any claim that they are owed any monies denied to them in the form of merit pay for 2006 under section 731(b) of title 31, United States Code, or any other law.
+- **(d)** *Exclusive remedy* This section constitutes the exclusive remedy that any officers and employees (as described in subsection (c)) have for any claim that they are owed any monies denied to them in the form of merit pay for 2006 under section 731(b) of title 31, United States Code, or any other law.
 Notwithstanding any other provision of law, no court or administrative body in the United States, including the Government Accountability Office Personnel Appeals Board, shall have jurisdiction to entertain any civil action or other civil proceeding based on the claim of such officers or employees that they were due money in the form of merit pay for 2006 pursuant to such section 731(b) or any other law.
-- **(f)** *Definitions* For purposes of this section—
+- **(e)** *Definitions* For purposes of this section—
-  - **(1)** the term merit pay means any amount payable under section 731(b) of title 31, United States Code, which does not constitute basic pay; and
+  - **(1)** the term performance-based compensation has the meaning given such term under the Government Accountability Office’s performance-based compensation system under GAO Orders 2540.3 and 2540.4, as in effect in 2006; and
   - **(2)** the term permanent merit pay increase means an increase under section 731(b) of title 31, United States Code, in a rate of basic pay.

 ## § 5.
 Inspector General